reshalfahsi/simple-face-recognition-project/python/README.md

 ## Features

-* Stream Video: Stream live video from the webcam.
+* **Stream Video**: Stream live video from the webcam.
 You can start or stop the streaming anytime.
-* Select Webcam: Select the available webcam in your hardware.
+* **Select Webcam**: Select the available webcam in your hardware.
 The available webcam updated periodically.
-* Capture Image: Capture an image from the streaming video.
+* **Capture Image**: Capture an image from the streaming video.
 Then, the image is saved in a certain directory.
-* Video Recorder: Record a video at some point on the streaming video.
+* **Video Recorder**: Record a video at some point on the streaming video.
 Then, the video is saved in a certain directory.
-* Select Dataset: Select the proper dataset for the face recognition system.
+* **Select Dataset**: Select the proper dataset for the face recognition system.
 The dataset is structured as below.

 ```
 dataset